brennfeu/pp-bot/README.md

 __Brennijov / Brenn__ : Each stats of every players gets between +50 and -50.
 __Living God / Soup Calhoun__ : Gets 10 000 STR and 10 000 DEX.
 Illegal(98%).
 __Perhaps__ : Does nothing for this turn...

+## __EVENTS :__

+__PP Armageddon__ : Plays when 100 moves or more have been used.
+Each fighter gets 1 000 000 STR and 200 DEX.
+Each turn, they loose 5 000 STR.

+Other moves have 1% chance to play each turn.
+Only one event can occur per turn.

+__PP Enlightenment__ : Your PP temporarily become enlightened.
+All moves can now be used for this turn.
+Illegal moves are still illegal.
+__PP Purge__ : All PPs grow a mohawk and start to roam the streets.
+Illegal moves can now be used freely but the judge will still see you if you use unavailable moves.
+__Sexual Confusion__ : PPs are now only able to use the confused move for this turn.
+__Cthulhu Awakens__ : You have to beat Cthulhu by punching his huge PP in order to save the world.
+While cthulhu is alive, every damage goes to his PP and he attacks randomly one fighter per turn.
+You both win if you beat him.
+__Blood Moon__: If someone dies this turn, STR automatically stays at 1 but the remaining damages in the DEX.
+__Accidental Summoning__ : Someone accidentaly plays Psychedeous on their phone and it summons Satan and the Ancient Fongus.